 - Spousal benefits: Should a spouse return to work?
 What benefits does a spouse have and when and how do they relate to benefits decisions by the client?

 - When can hiring the spouse increase overall benefits?
 Why should both spouses qualify for survivor benefits?

 - Disability benefits

-- When to start Social Security benefits: Advantages and disadvantages at ages 62, 66, and 70
+- When to start Social Security benefits: Advantages and disadvantages at ages 62, full retirement age, and 70

 - Coordinating benefits: Should you take Social Security first and higher-balance IRA distributions later, or take IRA balances first and enhanced Social Security benefits later?